 Takeshi Kobayashi O (Career summary) Apr.
 1979 Joined Japan Development Bank Jun.
 2010 Managing Executive Officer at Development Bank of Japan Inc. Jun.
 2011 Audit & Supervisory Board Member at Development Bank of Japan Inc. Jun.
 2014 Director and Managing Executive Officer at Japan Nuclear Fuel Limited Jun.
 2016 Managing Executive Officer at Japan Nuclear Fuel Limited Jun.
 2018 Advisor to Development Bank of Japan Inc. Facility Control Institute Jun.
 2018 Audit & Supervisory Board Member of Mitsubishi Paper Mills Limited (to the present) Jun.
 2018 Audit & Supervisory Board Member of Takagi Seiko Corporation (to the present) Jun.
 2019 Director and Chairman at DBJ Capital Co., Ltd. (to the present) Jun.
-2019 Audit & Supervisory Board member of the Company (to the present) There is a transactional relationship, including capital lending between the Company Mr. Kobayashi is a former advisor to Development Bank of Japan Inc. Facility Control Institute.
+2019 Audit & Supervisory Board member of the Company (to the present) Important concurrent posts: Audit & Supervisory Board Member of The Kyoto Hotel, Ltd. Mr. Kobayashi is a former advisor to Development Bank of Japan Inc. Facility Control Institute.
 He is nominated for his objectivity and neutrality related to management.
 Mr. Kobayashi is a former employee of Development Bank of Japan Inc. but he retired in June 2014.
 We deem there to be no special interests between the Company and Mr. Kobayashi, and that there is no concern of a conflict of interests with shareholders.
-As such, we nominate Mr. Ito so serve as an independent director. ------------------------ -- ---
+As such, we nominate Mr. Ito so serve as an independent director. ------------------------ --- ---

-Kenji Yoshida 0 (Career summary) Apr.
+Kenji Yoshida O (Career summary) Apr.
 1984 Joined Oriental Land Co., Ltd. Apr.
 2015 Officer at Oriental Land Co., Ltd. Apr.
 2019 Executive Officer at Oriental Land Co., Ltd. Jun.
-2021 Representative Director & COO at Oriental Land Co., Ltd. (to the present) June 2021 Audit & Supervisory Board Member of the Company (to the present) Kenji Yoshida is the Representative Director & COO of Oriental Land Co., Ltd. We have selected him for his objective and neutral stance on business management.
+2021 Representative Director & COO at Oriental Land Co., Ltd. (to the present) June 2021 Audit & Supervisory Board Member of the Company (to the present) Important concurrent posts: Representative Director & COO at Oriental Land Co., Ltd. Kenji Yoshida is the Representative Director & COO of Oriental Land Co., Ltd. We have selected him for his objective and neutral stance on business management.
 Mr. Yoshida is the Representative Director & COO of Oriental Land, with whom we have a transactional relationship, but amounts for transactions between our Company and Oriental Land are minor, representing less than 1% of net sales for both companies.
 Furthermore, our Company conducts certain transactions in the same business sector as Oriental Land (land and building transactions and leasing), but Oriental Land is mainly involved in the management and operation of theme parks, thus does not represent a competitive relationship with our Company.
 Our consultant, Mr. Tsutomu Hanada, serves as an External Executive Director for Oriental Land and our consultant Mr. Norio Saigusa serves as an External Corporate Auditor for Oriental Land but their selection to said posts merely represents selection based on their experience as business managers.
-As such, we have nominated Mr. Yoshida as an Independent Director as there exists no special interests between our Company and Mr. Yoshida, and it is our judgment that there is no concern of a conflict of interests with general shareholders. --------------- --- -- --
+As such, we have nominated Mr. Yoshida as an Independent Director as there exists no special interests between our Company and Mr. Yoshida, and it is our judgment that there is no concern of a conflict of interests with general shareholders. --------------- --- --- ---